Using GitHub with Docassemble

 You can also close issues in commit messages and pull request descriptions.

-While you are building an interview, use branches to isolate the feature, bug, or other issue you are working on.
-Commit to the branch as you edit, and then when you are finished making your changes, create a pull request to merge this branch into the branch called main
+Use branches to isolate the feature, bug, or other issue you are working on.
+Commit to the branch as you edit, and then when you are finished making your changes, create a pull request to merge the branch into main.

-- While you are working on a branch, commit early and often, and use the commit message to describe the change you just made to the interview code.
+- Select the branch you want to commit to and enter a commit message that describes the change you just made to the interview code.

 - Update cash income question